freenandes/topo-da-mente/content/note/storytelling-themes.md

 ###### Morality and ethics
 A character struggles with decisions about right and wrong, good and evil.
 ###### Isolation and alienation
 A character feels separate from others, struggling with loneliness or being misunderstood.
-E.g., “”
+E.g., “Taxi Driver”.

 ## Human Vs Human

 ###### Love and connections
 Characters experience love, friendship, or emotional bonds, often overcoming challenges together.
+E.g., “Titanic”.
 ###### Betrayal and trust
 Characters deal with broken trust or loyalty, leading to conflict or reconciliation.
+E.g., “Gone Girl”.
 ###### Revenge and justice
 A character seeks to right a wrong done to them or others, often facing moral consequences.
+E.g., “John Wick”.
 ###### Sacrifice and redemption
 A character gives up something valuable or risks themselves to redeem past mistakes or help others.
 ###### Power and corruption